Cloudflare Workers Guide: Master Serverless Edge Computing

 };

-Use Wrangler CLI for local development and testing with wrangler dev
+Use Wrangler CLI for local development and testing with npx wrangler dev.
+Test your Cloudflare Workers code on your machine before deployment.

-Deploy with wrangler deploy for instant global distribution
+Deploy with npx wrangler deploy for instant global distribution across Cloudflare's edge network.
+Updates propagate to all 300+ locations in seconds.

-Use Cloudflare dashboard and logs for performance monitoring and debugging
+Use Cloudflare dashboard and logs for performance monitoring and debugging.
+Real-time metrics help architects optimize serverless applications.

 name = "my-worker"